enjaku/enjaku.github.io/_pages/about.md

    image: "/images/milky-way-2750627_1920.jpg
 ---

-I'm a ndw data scientist
+I'm a new data scientist